Presentation and Status in Health Basket

 Oral contraceptives, norethisterone and/or ethinyl oestradiol: Co-administration of pregabalin with the oral contraceptives norethisterone and/or ethinyl oestradiol does not influence the steady-state pharmacokinetics of either substance.

 Central nervous system influencing medical products: Pregabalin may potentiate the effects of ethanol and lorazepam.
-In controlled clinical trials, multiple oral doses of pregabalin co-administered with oxycodone, lorazepam, or ethanol did not result in clinically important effects on respiration.
-In the postmarketing experience, there are reports of respiratory failure and coma in patients taking pregabalin and other central nervous system (CNS) depressant medicinal products.
+In the postmarketing experience, there are reports of respiratory failure, coma and deaths in patients taking pregabalin and opioids and/or other central nervous system (CNS) depressant medicinal products.
 Pregabalin appears to be additive in the impairment of cognitive and gross motor function caused by oxycodone.

 Interactions and the elderly: No specific pharmacodynamic interaction studies were conducted in elderly volunteers.
 Interaction studies have only been performed in adults.